Healthy Homes Guide to Cleaning and Disinfection

 - Keep a separate bedroom and bathroom for the sick person, if possible.

 - Limit your contact with the person who is sick and wear disposable gloves when cleaning areas they have used.
-See our Hand Hygiene and PPE section for further guidance.
+See our Hand Hygiene and PPE page within this resource for further guidance.

 - Open windows and increase ventilation to outside air as possible.
-See our Ventilation section for more information.
+See our Ventilation page within this guide for more information.

 - Keep a dedicated trash can for the person who is sick.